-Catherine M. Foti has more than twenty-five years of experience in complex civil and white collar criminal matters, including frauds, employment discrimination, sexual harassment, and attorney disciplinary matters.
+Catherine M. Foti has more than thirty years of experience in complex civil and white collar criminal matters, including frauds, employment discrimination, sexual harassment, and attorney disciplinary matters.
 She conducts internal investigations for corporations and also counsels individuals involved in such investigations.

-Cathy was inducted into Cambridge Who’s Who in 2009 and has been recognized in the area of Criminal Defense: White-Collar by the 2014 edition of Best Lawyers - New York Area.
-She has also been listed in the New York Super Lawyers – Metro Edition every year since 2006.
-She currently serves on the Board of Directors of the New York Women’s Bar Association, and has served as its Vice-President and as co-chair of its Judiciary and Professional Ethics and Discipline Committees.
-Cathy is a member of the New York Council of Defense Lawyers, previously served on the Board of Directors of NYCDL and is currently the chair of its Sentencing Guidelines Committee.
-She is also a member of the American Bar Association, the Federal Bar Council, and the New York City Bar Association, where she sat on the Committee on Professional Discipline and on the Criminal Law Committee.
+Cathy is currently the Chair of the Sentencing Guidelines Committee of the New York Council of Defense (“NYCDL”) Lawyers and represented the Committee before the United States Sentencing Commission when it heard testimony on proposed amendments to the Guidelines.
+She also is a former member of the Board of Directors for the NYCDL.
+Cathy also now serves as a member of the Advisory Council of the New York Women’s Bar Association, after sitting for many years on its Board of Directors as well as serving as its Vice-President and Co-Chair of its Judiciary and Professional Ethics and Discipline Committees.
+Cathy is a member of the American Bar Association, the Federal Bar Council, and the New York City Bar Association, where she sat on the Committee on Professional Discipline and on the Criminal Law Committee.

 Cathy is a regular contributor to The Insider Blog on Forbes.com.
 In addition, Cathy was, for many years, a member of the Board of Editors for, and a contributor to, the Business Crimes Bulletin.
 She writes about and speaks on various topics, including corporate internal investigations, evidence issues, ethics, attorney disciplinary proceedings, and developments in employment discrimination matters.